core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ## Link-local addresses {#linklocal}

-Registrations at the RD may arrive from link-local IP addresses.
+Registration requests to the RD may arrive from link-local IP addresses.
 When building a Registration Base URI from that source IP address (which would become part of the resolved URIs in resource lookup), its link-local IP literal typically contains a zone identifier of the RD,